Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXV. Desktop Wallpaper Policy/README.md

 ---

-## 3. 💻 Applying Wallpaper Policy via Group Policy
+## 💻 3.
+Applying Wallpaper Policy via Group Policy

-After setting the wallpaper path, the policy is applied to the appropriate Organizational Units (OUs) within Active Directory to ensure that it is enforced across all systems in those OUs.
+After defining the wallpaper path, I linked the GPO to the "Domain root".
+This has successfully enforced the corporate branding across all relevant systems, ensuring a consistent user experience on all company-managed desktops.

 📸 **Applying Wallpaper Policy via Group Policy**